Skincare Mistakes: What sabotages its effect

-Skin rarely reacts to products - it reacts to behavior.
-And the most common problem in many routines is not the product, but how you apply it.
+Skin rarely reacts to products – it reacts to behavior.
+And the most common problem in many routines is not the product, but how it's used.

 The beauty industry produces new products, routines, and recommendations daily.
 What gets lost in this noise are the fundamental mistakes that neutralize even the most effective active ingredients.
 They arise from impatience, misinformation, or a routine that is more complex than necessary.